Abacab: Recording

 The band's shift in direction was also underlined in their production with the departure of producer and engineer David Hentschel, who had worked with them since 1975.
 He was replaced by Hugh Padgham, who had worked with Collins on Face Value and former Genesis singer Peter Gabriel's third solo album which featured Collins on drums.
 Gabriel's track "Intruder" features a gated reverb effect on Collins's drums that Banks and Rutherford liked, and wanted Padgham to do the same on Abacab.
 The album marked the first time Genesis produced an album on their own, with Padgham credited as engineer.
 The decision to bring the drums to the forefront of a song caused Banks to change his usual approach of writing and playing, which he found exciting.
-Banks cut down on the block chords used, which that were typical of prior albums like ...And Then There Were Three... and Wind & Wuthering, allowing the drums more room sonically.
-The band praised Padgham's fresh approach to recording; Banks recalled the attractive ideas he had for recording drums and his lack of knowledge in handling keyboards gave Banks the freedom to explore and obtain sounds that interested him.
+Banks cut down on the block chords used (such chords had been a feature of prior albums such as ...And Then There Were Three... and Wind & Wuthering), allowing the drums more room sonically.
+The band praised Padgham's fresh approach to recording; Banks recalled the attractive ideas he had for recording drums, and his lack of knowledge in handling keyboards gave Banks the freedom to explore and obtain sounds that interested him.
 The band considered Abacab an album that closely represented their natural live sound.
-The band would produce different mixes of finished songs and selected the one they all liked best.
+They produced different mixes of finished songs and selected the one they all liked best.

 Songs

-Abacab is formed of nine tracks, six of which are group written with the remaining three solely credited to one of each member: "Me and Sarah Jane" is from Banks, "Man on the Corner" by Collins, and "Like It or Not" by Rutherford.
+Abacab is formed of nine tracks, six of which are group-written with the remaining three solely credited to one of each member: "Me and Sarah Jane" is from Banks, "Man on the Corner" by Collins, and "Like It or Not" by Rutherford.
 The group decided to have the album consist mostly of collective songs as they thought such tracks became the strongest on Duke.